 Several pieces of updated guidance were published in January, including the second versions of HMG’s Minimum Requirements for the Verification of the Identity of Individuals, and HMG’s Minimum Requirements for the Verification of the Identity of Organisations.

 In addition, the Policy Framework for a mixed economy in the supply of e-government services.
-A consultation document of May identified that the government strategy is to:
+A consultation document of May identified that the government strategy was to:

 … create a mixed economy – a marketplace where government, private and voluntary sectors can come together to deliver e-Government services that better meet the demands of our customers.